 2. Leverage the Heritage

-When it comes to updating a heritage brand, many companies often underestimate the level of affection for their brand story, even among the young.
+When it comes to refreshing a heritage brand, many companies often underestimate the level of affection for their brand story, even among the young.
 Millennials crave authenticity and a rich brand experience, which these local icons have in spades.
 Sadly what many of them do is to undertake an image makeover that abandons their heritage, in a false idea of what it means to be modern.
 In so doing they throw away all the rich equity that is stored up within them.
-Polar is an example here too, because while their product range and value proposition is still true to their heritage, their various attempts at updating their image reflect none of the visual equity of their history.
-Good branding is when the legacy and traditional strengths of a company or product are prized and leveraged, even if this legacy is reinterpreted for a modern age.
+Polar is an example here too, because while their product range and value proposition is still true to their heritage, their various attempts at rebranding their image reflect none of the visual equity of their history.
+A good rebranding strategy is when the legacy and traditional strengths of a company or product are prized and leveraged, even if this legacy is reinterpreted for a modern age.

 Killiney is a great example of how to refresh a heritage brand.
 They have identified the best visual details of their legacy and leveraged these in their brand refresh.
 Image credit: killiney-kopitiam.com | i-design.com.sg

 Ya Kun Kaya Toast and Killiney Kopitiam are great examples of this, in that they have not only managed to tap into the nostalgia of a younger audience, but have also captured new geographies.
 What they have done so well is to realize that they had authentic stories and assets that people loved.
 So they transformed the traditional kopitiam into a modern franchisable concept, while retaining the familiar look of their old image.
 The result is that the brands are growing from strength to strength.